Our Sacred Ceremonies|

 We encourage that only the four Badgers and any alternates runners participate in this

 first stage.
 At the end of the run, the four Badger runners hand their staffs to the waiting leaders of the tribe.

 Second: Holding their staffs, the Badger runners run to

-a site within a mile of the Nde Daa Pow-Wow where our Apache people are waiting.
+a site close to the Nde Daa Pow-Wow where our Apache people are waiting.
 We